Revisiting the Optimal PMU Placement Problem in Multi-Machine Power Networks: Discrete-time Modeling of Power Systems

+The small positive scalar $\mu$ reduces the stiffness of the DAE model, i.e, it transforms the null timescale constant of the algebraic constraints to become of order $\mu$.
+The value of $\mu$ defines the timescale of the algebraic constraints that are considered as dynamical equations.
+Therefore, the stability of the $\mu$-NDAE is directly related to the value of $\mu$ chosen and does not depend on algebraic constraints $\m{g}(\cdot)$.
+This means that the error that bounds the $\mu$-NDAE is directly proportional to the value of $\mu$.

 With the proposed approximation, the system is represented as an ODE, albeit without formulating unnecessary computations.
-The plausibility of such approximation is viable given the low index of the power system model---i.e, requiring one order of differentiation to become an ODE.
-The validity of such approximation is presented in Section~\ref{sec:case_study} for the implicit time-models under which the discretized dynamics are simulated.
+The plausibility of such approximation is viable given the low index of the power system model.
+The validity of such approximation is presented in Section~\ref{sec:case_study} for the proposed discrete-time models.